The Basics

 The 2-Minute Rule

-You lose momentum when actions sit untouched after a meeting.
+You lose momentum when action items sit untouched after a meeting.
 The quickest fix is to start every action before you leave the room.
 All you need is the first two minutes.

 Save time at the end of every meeting to complete the first two minutes of each action that was agreed-to.